Agoric/dapp-oracle/README.md

 This Dapp is a generic way to interact with oracles such as the [Chainlink](https://chain.link) decentralized oracle network.

-The oracle contract allows anybody to create an oracle kit, and publish the resulting oracle for people to query in conjunction with the contract.
+The oracle contract represents a single oracle, whose publicFacet can be published for people to query.

 ## Single-query Usage

-The `publicFacet.makeQueryInvitation(oracle, query)` call creates a query invitation, which can be redeemed (by paying any fees) via `zoe.offer(invitation)` for an oracle result.
+The `publicFacet.makeQueryInvitation(query)` call creates a query invitation, which can be redeemed (by paying any fees) via `zoe.offer(invitation)` for an oracle result.

-The `publicFacet.query(oracle, query)` call creates an unpaid query.
+The `publicFacet.query(query)` call creates an unpaid query.

 For every single query, the contract: